stud131/docs-monaca/content/products_guide/monaca_ide/deploy/non_market_deploy.en.md

 ### Install using OTA Deployment

-OTA (Over-The-Air) Deployment enables you to install your built apps (ad-hoc build) via HTTPS.
+OTA (Over-The-Air) Deployment enables you to install your built apps via HTTPS.

-1. Build your application with either debug or ad-hoc build.
+1. Build your application with either debug, ad-hoc or in-house build.
 For more details about iOS build process, please refer to [Building an iOS App](../../build/ios/build_ios).
 2. Download the `.ipa` file after the build completes.
 3. Upload the `.ipa` file to the site you want.